A visit to Berlin's Christmas Markets

 Some toffee covered grapes

 Also within the Weinachts Zauber Christmas market, there was an indoor section all along one side.
-So, if the weather took a turn for the worse, you can jump inside and carry on browsing, or like us, it was a chance to grab a glühwein & rest our feet.
+So, if the weather took a turn for the worse, you can jump inside and carry on browsing, or like us, it was a chance to grab a glühwein & rest your feet.

 There’s lots going on within this market, a little brass band wandering through the lanes, plenty of food stalls, to grab a snack.
-What we also noticed here that there were quite a few pop-up eateries where you could sit and enjoy a meal.
+What we also noticed here was that there were quite a few pop-up eateries where you could sit and enjoy a meal.

 Sampling the delights of the market